Why You Should Take Creatine

 - Guidelines generally suggest ~3-5 grams per day

-- Doesn’t super matter WHEN you take it, just that you consistently take it daily
+- Doesn’t really matter WHEN you take it, just that you consistently take it daily

-- Don’t forget to drink a ton of water during the day!
+- Don’t forget to drink a ton of water and fluids during the day!

-- No need to spend tons of money – just buy whatever creatine monohydrate is rated best on Amazon!
+- No need to spend tons of money – just buy whatever creatine monohydrate is cheapest

 Where To Start

 Our Paragon workouts are evidence-based and backed by science.
-You can choose to workout for 30, 45, 60, or 90 minutes per day.
-We have workouts for all goals and levels of lifting experience.
-As well as the option to still include things you love (whether that’s running, Olympic Lifting, riding your Peloton.
+You have the choice of lifting for 30, 45, or 60 minutes per day, and we have workouts for all goals and levels of lifting experience.
+As well as the option to still include things you love (whether that’s running, Olympic Lifting, Peloton, etc).